kleinbottle/swanlotus/content/blogs/asking-questions-in-english/asking-questions-in-english.md

 The infusion of modern linguistics into English grammar has led to new superclasses in parts of speech.
 An [adposition](https://glossary.sil.org/term/adposition) is a word that can be either a _preposition_ or a _postposition_.

-Likewise, while we were taught about the definite articles _a_ and _an_ and the definite article _the_, these are nowadays classified, along with a host of other miscellaneous language fragments, as part of the superset called [determiners](https://en.wikipedia.org/wiki/Determiner)^[Visit the website of [St Thomas C of E Primary School](https://www.stthomaswernethprimary.co.uk/determiners-and-prepositions-1/) to watch and listen to two delightful videos on determiners and prepositions, if you feel so inclined.].
+Likewise, while we were taught about the indefinite articles _a_ and _an_ and the definite article _the_, these are nowadays classified, along with a host of other miscellaneous language fragments, as part of the superset called [determiners](https://en.wikipedia.org/wiki/Determiner)^[Visit the website of [St Thomas C of E Primary School](https://www.stthomaswernethprimary.co.uk/determiners-and-prepositions-1/) to watch and listen to two delightful videos on determiners and prepositions, if you feel so inclined.].

 Because our primary focus is on questions and word order in correctly phrased questions, I will use the term [_interrogative_](https://en.wikipedia.org/wiki/Interrogative_word) to apply to any word, like _what_, which signals a question in English.
 Such interrogatives could actually be functioning as pronouns, adverbs, adjectives, etc., depending on their place and meaning in a sentence.